LivelyIE/web/tasks/markdown/T_SignContracts.md

  If you pull out of the sale after this point, you may lose your deposit.

 Your solicitor will determine a closing date with the seller, at which point you will own the property as long as the seller has received full payment.

+### Subject To Loan Clause

+A _Subject to Loan_ clause is a clause in the contract stating that you can legally pull out of a sale and reclaim your deposit if you are unable to finalise your mortgage with a lender.
+This can happen in situations such as when interest rates rise and increase your potential monthly repayment to an amount you could no longer afford, in which case a lender wouldn't approve the loan.
+Although most solicitors will include this clause, talk to your solicitor to ensure you are protected.

 ### Include Appliances and Fixtures in the Contract